mambax7/latestnews/docs/readme.txt

 9. Can scrolling the articles.

 Installation:
 - Copy the latestnews folder into your modules folder
 - Activate latestnews in module administration
 - Go to block administration and activate Latest News Block.
 - You can customize the block by clicking on "Edit" next to the block in the block administration.

 Thanks To:
-Onaser, Hani salam, SaudiGear, Bandit-x, Trabis, Hervé, Taimor.aziz, Veaglarwen, Mariane Antoun
+Onaser, Hani salam, SaudiGear, Bandit-x, Trabis, HervÃ©, Taimor.aziz, Veaglarwen, Mariane Antoun